Some Background Stories Before We Dive In

 - Warning notification if fan turns on while I'm away

-Notifications via Telegram — every automation sends me a message when it triggers.
+Notifications via Telegram so every automation sends me a message when it triggers.
 I can sit at the office and know exactly what's happening at home.

-One note on Telegram setup: the YAML configuration method is deprecated in current Home Assistant versions.
-Set it up through the UI integrations page instead — I wasted time on this one.
+One note on Telegram setup: the YAML configuration method is deprecated in the Home Assistant version I used.
+Set it up through the UI integrations page instead, I spent some extra time on this one, but a good lesson learned indeed.

 What Broke Along the Way